hi-data-campus/data-campus-ccc/docs/docs.md

 * **Returning** - A student enrolled at the reporting college after an absence of one or more primary terms.
 * **Continuing** - A student enrolled in the current session and was enrolled in the previous regular session.
 * **Dual Enrollment/Special Admit** - A Special Admit student currently enrolled in K-12 this includes students in dual enrollment (CCAP) courses, contract education, and middle college high school.
+* **Uncollected / Unreported / Unknown** - Uncollected, unreported, or unknown.
+This element may be coded with "X" if a student is enrolled in only noncredit courses.
 {% enddocs %}

 {% docs promise_flag %}